mbalug7/picolora/README.md

 * `git submodule update`
 * `cd pico-sdk && git submodule update --init`

-## How to make and build new project?
+## How to make and build a new project?

 1. Go to `src`
 2. Create a new directory with new project name (`blink` project has been included already)